• Skip to primary navigation

 Notes

-• Prefer muffins?
-This recipe bakes 12 large muffins.
-Increase baking time to 20-25 minutes.
+Prefer Standard Muffins: This recipe makes 12 regular muffins.
+Increase baking time to 20–25 minutes.

-• Once completely cool, store at room temperature in an airtight container for up to 7 days.
+Storage: Once fully cooled, store in an airtight container at room temperature for up to 5 days.

-• Freeze in an airtight container for up to 3 months and allow to defrost at room temperature before eating.
+Freezing: Freeze in an airtight container for up to 3 months.
+Defrost at room temperature before serving.

 Nutrition